cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

-﻿
 ## Introduction

 It is important to understand the data structures you are using.
-That sounds like being obvious, but sometimes it is not as easy as one might think.
-That does include things like time complexity ("big O-notation"), general usage guidelines, pros and cons in comparison with related data structures or differences in implementations, but also more subtle things - especially when concurrent usage comes into play.
+That sounds like being obvious, but can be quite challenging.
+Such understanding includes things like time complexity ("big O-notation"), general usage guidelines, pros and cons in comparison with related data structures, or differences in implementations, but also more subtle things - especially when concurrent usage comes into play.
 While missed time complexity and other traits may "only" cost you performance, others will cause correctness issues that are hard to find.

-They say reasoning about correctness in multi-threaded or concurrent scenarios is hard.
+Reasoning about correctness in multi-threaded or concurrent scenarios is hard.
-And it is, that is why existing and tested data structures that promise simple solutions are so appealing.
+That is why existing and tested data structures that promise simple solutions are so appealing.

-One data structure that is both appealing and, for uninitiated, hideous is the [`System.Collections.Concurrent.ConcurrentDictionary`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=net-5.0) class.
+One data structure that is both appealing and, if not fully understood, hideous is the [`System.Collections.Concurrent.ConcurrentDictionary`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=net-5.0) class.